-Hired by Rick Ray in April of 2012, the former Auburn All-SEC standout comes to Mississippi State after spending the previous two seasons under Doc Sadler at Nebraska.
+Hired by Rick Ray in April of 2012, the former Auburn All-SEC standout enters his third season at Mississippi State after spending the previous two seasons under Doc Sadler at Nebraska.

 "I've known Wes for a long time and recruited one of his AAU players when I was at Indiana State," Ray said.
 "I was really impressed with him then, and I'm even more impressed now.
 He's exactly what I was looking for.